QCaudron/wedding/index.md

 <a href="zoo_guest_map.jpg"><img src="zoo_guest_map.jpg" width="600px"></a>

-The Zoo will let guests in at 7pm. **Please be there a little early because the ceremony starts promptly at 7:10pm, so we can catch the last of the light!** Then, we'll have a cocktail reception, and move to dinner at the Otter House.
+The Zoo will let guests in at 7pm.
+Please be there a little early because **the ceremony starts promptly at 7:10pm**, so we can catch the last of the sunlight!
+Then, we'll have a cocktail reception, and move to dinner at the Otter House.

 ### Dress code